-Figure 8: Energy measured by BPM 9 during the scan (left), IQ plot of the measured BPM 9 readings with the predicted readings subtracted (right).
-The fitted line shows the IQ rotation of the energy measurements.
-3.5.
-Energy resolution of the spectrometer The energy measured by the spectrometer can also be predicted by the energy BPMs 12 and 24.
-The residual, besides the resolutions of each BPM, depends on the fluctuations of the magnetic fields, mechanical vibrations, as well as drifts and other systematic effects and non-linearities.
-We first compare the relative energy measured by BPM 4 with the measurements of BPM 12 (fig. 9, top).
+Figure 9.
+Energy resolution measurement: energy measured by BPM 12 and BPM 4 (top left), residual between BPM 12 and BPM 4 readings (top right), energy measurement predicted by BPMs 12, 24 and additional parameters and BPM 4 reading (bottom left), residual between the prediction and BPM 4 reading (bottom right).

+We first compare the relative energy measured by BPM 4 with the measurements of BPM 12 (figure 9, top).
 This results in a resolution of 24 MeV or $8.4 \cdot 10^{-4}$.
 As this is worse than the precision of the orbit reconstruction, we decided to look for correlations using additional data and applying the SVD method by starting again from BPM 12 and then adding more data in the matrix to better reconstruct the spectrometer measurements and understand the systematics.

-Each time we added another parameter to the matrix, we re-calculated the SVD coefficients from the energy scan data and then applied them to the data
+Each time we added another parameter to the matrix, we re-calculated the SVD coefficients from the energy scan data and then applied them to the data from the quiet period.
+For both data sets we calculated the RMS energy residual (table 1).
+Note that this time when we compare BPM 4 and BPM 12 measurements the scale is corrected by the SVD for a better match, which results in a lower residual.